MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-restore-data.md

 # Restore data in Microsoft 365 Backup (Preview)

 > [!NOTE]
-> This feature is currently in public preview and subject to change.
+> This feature is currently in preview and subject to change.

 Once you backup your data, you might need to restore the data in case of an accidental deletion, ransomware attack, or other event.
 The Restore feature in Microsoft 365 Backup is created to help you restore backed up data.